Find a Part Now

 Series 3 (1981–1984)

 The 131 was updated again in March 1981.
 By this time, the car was no longer offered in the USA.
 Production of the Racing/Sport versions ceased, although these were sold well into 1982.
 The same 2.0 TC (twin cam) engine went to the Supermirafiori.
+Also the normal 2-door versions were no longer produced.
 The car was renamed 131 Super Brava in Australia.
-The car received a slightly updated interior (instruments, single-piece glovebox lid), whilst lower rubbing strips found their way onto all models up to CL specification.
+The car received a slightly updated interior (instruments, single-piece glovebox lid), and thanks to changes to the furniture and headliner, the passengers had a little more room.
+Outside, lower rubbing strips found their way onto all models up to CL specification.
 The Supermirafiori received larger lower door cladding.
 Mechanically, Mirafiori versions now received overhead cam engines rather than pushrod versions; a new 1.4 litre engine and a revised 1.6 litre.
 Also new were the clutch and gearboxes, a tweaked suspension was also introduced and the gas tank increased in size by three litres, for a total 53 L (14.0 US gal; 11.7 imp gal) capacity.

 In June 1981, a new sport version, the Volumetrico Abarth, was introduced to some markets, with a supercharged version of the familiar 2-litre twin-cam.
 This car, also known as the 2000 TC Compressore, was built in a small series (about 200 units) and could reach 190 km/h (118 mph).